GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/flat.rst

 Short note on GMOS CCDs
 =======================
-Over the life of both GMOSes, various CCDs were in the instruments.
+Over the life of both GMOSes, various CCDs have lived in the instruments.
-For GMOS-North, there were the EEV, the e2V, and now the Hamamatsu.
+For GMOS-North, there were the EEV, the e2V, and now the Hamamatsu CCDs.
-For GMOS-South, the EEV and now the Hamamatsu.
+For GMOS-South, it has been the EEV and now the Hamamatsu CCDs.
 This matters on many levels.

 For QE, the GMOS-N e2V were deemed sufficiently identical that no QE correction was required.
 If you try to QE correct those CCDs, it will fail as no solution were ever calculated.
 Simply skip that step if you have GMOS-N e2V data.
+(To recognize those, note that the raw e2V data has 6 extensions.)

-For the scattered light, it is the number of amps, and therefore the effective size of the image each one produce that matters.
+For the scattered light, it is the number of amps, and therefore the effective size of the image each one produces that matters.
 As we will see below the scattered light is modeled spatially on each amp separately.
 When the detector functions in 1-amp per CCD mode, like for the old EEV, we have a wider surface to fit than when the detector operates in a 4-amp per CCD mode